highland-labs/notes/email-server.md

 #### RSpamd

+##### Actions

-Couple of files here, the first is the `/etc/rspamd/actions.conf` this is pretty self explanatory and just sets the limits for when it will reject, or add junk headers.
+The `/etc/rspamd/actions.conf` file is where we set the thresholds for certain actions.
+This should be pretty self explanatory and just sets the limits for when it will reject, or add junk headers.

 ```
 actions {